milvus-io/milvus-docs/site/zh-CN/userGuide/manage_data.md

 First, prepare the data to insert.

-This topic inserts randomly generated vectors as the example data.
+This topic inserts randomly generated 2,000 rows of eight-dimensional vector data as the example data.
+Real applications will likely use much higher dimensional vectors than this.
 You can prepare your own data to replace the example.

 {{fragments/multiple_code.md}}